 Instructions:

 1. In a large mixing bowl, combine the active starter with the warm water and honey, stirring until well combined.
 Add the bread flour, olive oil, and salt, and stir until the dough starts to come together but remains somewhat loose and will seem a little too wet.
+I love this style of whisk to mix it all together.

 2. Flour your hands and continue kneading the dough until most of the flour is incorporated and the dough is smooth.
 Cover the bowl with a damp towel and let the dough rest for about 45-60 minutes.